Trent Cotchin: 2012 season

 By mid-August, Cotchin began to receive significant praise from members of the football media.
 The Herald Sun's Mark Stevens called Cotchin Richmond's best player since Kevin Bartlett, while The Age's Jake Niall described his attributes as similar to Chris Judd and Gary Ablett Jr. at the same age.

 Prior to the season's final match, Chris Newman announced he would be standing aside as captain.
 At the time Cotchin was earmarked by fans and media as a near-certainty to take up the mantle.
 The Tigers would ultimately miss out on finals in 2012, with six losses by less than two goals (and one draw) marking a significant opportunity gone missing.

 Cotchin received a bevy of awards for his season including a first career selection to the All-Australian team.
 Cotchin received the most votes in a week-by-week tally to be awarded the AFL Coaches Association's champion player of the year award.
 In addition Cotchin was anointed The Age's Player of the Year in 2012.
 He also placed third in the Leigh Matthews Trophy (AFL Players Association most valuable player award).
 As the club's best player that season, Cotchin was award his second straight Jack Dyer Medal.
 He led the club in total disposals (606) and placed second in contested possessions (273), inside 50s (116) and clearances (113).
 He also recorded his best goal-kicking tally to date with 21 across his 22 games.

 On the night of the Brownlow Medal count, Cotchin entered as equal favourite alongside Gary Ablett.
 Though he started the count slowly, Cotchin polled 11 out a possible 12 votes in Richmond's final four matches of the season.
-He finished the night with a total 26 votes to finish equal second with 's Sam Mitchell and behind 's Jobe Watson.
+He finished the night with a total 25 votes to finish second tied with 's Sam Mitchell and behind 's Jobe Watson.
 Four years later though, in November 2016, the AFL Commission ruled Watson ineligible for the award after his involvement in the Essendon supplements saga.
 Watson had previously served a 12-month suspension handed down by the World Anti-Doping Agency and four days earlier had voluntarily ceded the medal in anticipation of the AFL's forthcoming decision on its future.

-Cotchin (along with Mitchell) was formally presented with the medal in a private ceremony in Melbourne on 13 December 2016.
+Mitchell) was formally presented with the medal in a private ceremony in Melbourne on 13 December 2016.